 There are two common methods to store unsigned integers in a computer: binary numbers (which we discuss now) and Packed Decimal (which we discuss later).
-From a theoretical point of view, it is important to note that no computer really stores the set of integers in that it can represent an arbitrary member of that infinite set.
-Computer storage formats allow only for the representation of a large, but finite, subset of the integers.
+From a theoretical point of view, it is important to note that no computer really stores the set of integers in that it can represent in native form an arbitrary member of that infinite set.